FriendsOfMDT/PSD/Documentation/PowerShell Deployment - Operations Guide.md

 Create and populate an ExtraFiles folder that contains anything you want to add to WinPE or images.
 Things like CMTRACE.EXE, wallpapers, etc.

 >PRO TIP: Create the same folder structure as where you want the files to land (e.g. \Windows\System32)

+### Readiness

+PSD now runs a default script _Computer_Readiness.ps1_ from PSDResources\Readiness folder.
+Edit this file with new functions or create a new readiness script.
+Be sure to update the property in CustomSetting.ini.
+If Deployment Readiness page is enabled, a valid file path **must** be used.

 ### Certificates